Symmetry of second derivatives: Distribution theory formulation

 Another approach, which defines the Fourier transform of a function, is to note that on such transforms partial derivatives become multiplication operators that commute much more obviously.

 Requirement of continuity

-The symmetry may be broken if the function fails to have differentiable partial derivatives, which is possible if Clairaut's theorem is not satisfied (the second partial derivatives are not continuous).
+The requirement of continuity is not essential.
+For commutativity of the second partials at a point, it is only necessary that the function be twice-differentiable at the point, in the sense of multivariable calculus.
+That is: the first partials of the function must be differentiable at the point.
+This is different, however, from just existence of the second partials.
+Continuity of the second partials is a common sufficient condition (but not a necessary one) to ensure twice-differentiability in this sense.

 The function f(x, y), as shown in equation ((1)), does not have symmetric second derivatives at its origin.